gaesiusp/cert/README.md

  ## Usage

- For load the SSL Certificate:
+ For load the SSL Certificate ICPBrasil:
  ```` php
  use Gaesi\Cert\IcpBrasil\IcpBrasilCertificate;